GiveMeHomework/Doty_CSCI2270_FinalProject/README.md

 HOW TO RUN
 	The program begins by building a test network.
 From here a menu will be displayed and the user can choose what to do from there.
 Any option is availible from the beginning.

+For example, selecting 1 will promp the user to "add a dog" At which point the user types in the dogs name.

+After that they can connect the dog to existing dogs via the "2" option in the menu.

+If they don't want to do anything else, they select "6" to quit

 DEPENDANCIES
 None at the memoment